ArnavT005/Boolean_Parser/README.md

 	  These files are used for reporting syntax error raised by the parser.
 	  I have also provided these files in the zip file as a failsafe.

+CLEAN command:
+Use 'make clean' to clear all the extra files (like .sig, lex.sml, aux files etc.)

 -------------------------------------------------------------------------------